J. David Beckham, MD

 Daniel M. Pastula, MD, MHS

-Dr. Pastula is a neurologist, CDC-trained medical epidemiologist (EIS ‘13), and veteran of the U.S. Public Health Service with interests in neuro-public health and neuroepidemiology, neuro-infectious diseases, vector-borne and arboviral diseases, cluster and outbreak investigations, global health, and education.
+Dr. Pastula is a neurologist, CDC-trained medical epidemiologist (EIS), and veteran of the U.S. Public Health Service with interests in neurohospitalist medicine, neuro-infectious and emerging infectious diseases, public health and epidemiology, outbreak investigation and control, and global health.
 He frequently collaborates with public health institutions such as the Colorado Department of Public Health and Environment (CDPHE) and the U.S. Centers for Disease Control and Prevention (CDC).
-Clinically, as a neurohospitalist, he primarily sees hospitalized inpatients for a variety of neurologic disorders.
-He currently serves as the program director for the neuro-infectious diseases fellowship.
+As a neurohospitalist, he primarily sees hospitalized inpatients for a variety of acute neurologic emergencies.
+He currently serves as the program director for the Neuro-Infectious Diseases/Autoimmune Neurology Fellowship and section chief of the Neuro-Infectious Diseases and Global Neurology Section.

 Amanda L. Piquet, MD

 Dr. Piquet is an Assistant Professor of Neurology and her clinical focus includes Neuroimmunology and Neuroinfectious disease.
 She completed her residency training at the Harvard Medical School’s program at Massachusetts General Hospital and Brigham and Women’s hospital in Boston.
 After residency, Dr. Piquet traveled to Salt Lake City for fellowship training in Autoimmune Neurology at the University of Utah.
 Her research and clinical interests include encephalitis, both autoimmune and infectious etiologies.
 She has is involved with quality improvement projects focused on the diagnosis and management of patients with acute encephalitis.
-Dr. Piquet is also involved with the Neuro-infectious disease fellowship, providing the fellow with additional training in the diagnostic work up and management of neuro-inflammatory diseases and autoimmune neurology.
+Dr. Piquet also serves as the associate program director for the Neuro-Infectious Diseases/Autoimmune Neurology Fellowship, providing the fellow with additional training in the diagnostic work up and management of neuro-inflammatory diseases and autoimmune neurology.
 This includes patients with antibody-mediated disorders of the nervous system including autoimmune encephalitis, NMO, stiff-person syndrome, demyelinating disease, vasculitis, neurosarcoidosis and CNS complications of rheumatological disease, among others.

 Teri Schreiner, MD, MPH